When do I need to apply?

 What support will I get in Sixth Form?

 When in Sixth Form, you will receive an abundance of dedicated support and guidance.
 This will be through a dedicated tutor/mentor who will support you throughout your two years with us.
-You will also receive support from the Learning Intervention Manager, Mr Gallagher, who is dedicated to supporting progress of all Year 12 students.
+You will also receive support from the Learning Intervention Manager, Mrs Thomas, who is dedicated to supporting progress of all Year 12 students.
 In addition, there will be access to mentoring including peer mentoring.
 Subject staff will be focussed on guiding you throughout your time here.
 The small class size allows bespoke and dedicated support for all Sixth Form students.

 I want to study Medicine at University, what support will I get to ensure I achieve this?